AdobeDocs/analytics.en/help/analyze/report-builder/layout/anomaly-detection.md

 **How Anomaly Detection Is Calculated**

 Anomaly detection uses a training period to calculate, learn, and report prediction interval data per day.
 The training period is the historical period that identifies what is normal vs. anomalous, and applies what is learned to the reporting period.
 In marketing reports, training periods of 30, 60, and 90 are available.
-In report builder, 30 days are available.
+In Report Builder, 30 days are available.

 The training period is not necessarily the same as the selected reporting period.
 A report graph displays the date range period you specify in the calendar.